biobakery/waafle/demo/docs/demo.md

 14528        0.901      0.917      AAAA       s__Collinsella_aerofaciens
 ```

 In the case of the first contig, 14237, these fields tell us that the contig was best explained by *Faecalibacterium prausnitzii*.
-The contig had four genes (evident from the `AAAA` synteny). *F. prausnitzii* had a minimum score over these genes of 0.983 (much greater than the threshold of 0.5), and its average score was similarly high at 0.989.
+The contig had four genes (evident from the `AAAA` gene order). *F. prausnitzii* had a minimum score over these genes of 0.983 (much greater than the threshold of 0.5), and its average score was similarly high at 0.989.
 We are very confident that this contig represents a fragment of *F. prausnitzii* genome.

 Answer the following questions about the one-species contigs by using shell commands, visual inspection, or internet research: